John Graves Simcoe

 From this prosperous period until the end of the century, London grew in size both geographically and demographically.
 Several of London's adjacent suburbs were annexed - London East in 1885, London South in 1890 and London West in 1898.
 In 1912, Pottersburg, Ealing and Chelsea Green followed.
 In 1914, on the eve of World War I, London had reached a population of approximately 55,000 people.

 Dundas & Richmond Street, circa 1915 / photo source: Western Archives Hines Collection

 The Canada Life Assurance Company (formerly London Life Insurance Company)

-New suburbs have appeared on the outskirts - Lockwood Park, Sherwood Forest, and Oakridge Acres.
-The old residential areas became threatened by the overuse of the automobile on streets meant only to accommodate horse and buggy.
-Recent planning decisions have however been carefully made to ensure that the character and integrity of the old city is maintained.
-Something which can only result in enhancing the urban environment and in making London a pleasant place for its present and future citizens.
+New suburbs have appeared on the outskirts namely Lockwood Park, Sherwood Forest and Oakridge Acres.
+The old residential areas became threatened by the overuse of automobiles on streets, meaning only to accommodate horses and buggies.
+Recent planning decisions have however been carefully made to ensure that the character and integrity of the old city are maintained.
+Ultimately, these plans will enghance the urban environment and make London a more pleasant place for its inhabitants, both now and in the future.

 1. Frederick H. Armstrong and Daniel J. Brock, "Reflections on London’s Past" (London, 1975), pp. 8-10

 2. John H. Lutman, "The Historic Heart of London" (London, 1977), pp. 8 & 9